 The Human Resource Development Council has been serving Gallatin County since 1975 and has been working hard to come up with solutions to the affordability issues in Bozeman.
 Their latest project, the Willow Springs Townhomes is one of the ways they are doing this.
 The project was recently completed with 24 units in the northwest area of Bozeman.
 The Willow Springs Townhomes offer 2 and 3 bedroom options with attached single-car garages and yard space.
 These will be 100% owner-occupied while the land they are on is owned by the Community Land Trust.
 This ensures the home buyers build equity in the home and it becomes a stepping stone for them to get into the housing market.
 In order to get on the waitlist for these units, you need to fill out an application through HRDC and take their HUD-certified homebuyer education course.
 All of this can be found on their website.
 There are other affordable housing projects in the future, however, HRDC helps the community in many different facets and currently, the warming shelter has taken some of the priority.
 HRDC can also offer information and guidance for first-time homebuyers, down payment assistance programs, housing first initiatives, and foreclosure intervention.
 They manage over 300 affordable housing units and are actively helping so many people in our Bozeman community.

-The Bridger View Redevelopment is another HRDC project coming up in the future near the Story Mill Community Park.
+The Bridger View Redevelopment is another HRDC project that recently broke ground near the Story Mill Community Park.
 Half of the units will be part of the Community Land Trust, similar to Willow Springs Townhomes where qualified buyers will own the unit.
 These homes will be kept permanently affordable.
 The development will bring 62 homes to the 8-acre area and city commissioners gave preliminary approval in May 2020.
 The first homes are expected to be ready for sale in February 2022 and fully completed by spring 2023.
 What's really great about this project is the affordably priced homes will be mixed in with the homes sold at market rate.

 Previously, in Bozeman's Affordable Housing Ordinance, if a developer was building more than ten units in a subdivision, 10% of them were required to be affordable, or they could pay cash in lieu which then went back into affordable housing programs in Bozeman.
 However, House Bill 259 recently passed which will change this requirement.
 Examples of how the previous ordinance contributed positively can be seen in the upcoming phase 4 of Allison subdivision.
 The developer will be building affordable townhomes.
 The south side location near Morning Star elementary is very desirable, making this an exciting opportunity.
 This is similar to a previous developer who built in the Lakes at Valley West.
 Four of the townhomes were affordable and the homeowners were from HRDC’s huge pool of qualified candidates.
 Getting more developers on board with this could be a win for the community.
 The city is currently reviewing codes that guide development to focus on speeding the construction and preserving affordable homes in Bozeman.